-Paleo Diet Philosophy
+How The Paleo Diet Works

 At the most basic level, the Paleo Diet wants you to eat like a hunter or a gatherer, but not a farmer.
 Imagine yourself as a caveman looking for food.
 You would either kill something to get protein or you would pick nuts and fruit off trees.

 No McDonald’s or Krispy Kreme.
 No salt or potatoes.
 If it isn’t animal protein or found in nature you can’t eat it.

 If processed and fast food are major contributors to obesity and fat storage, then the elimination of those foods will have the opposite effect.

 It’s a simplified, and catchy way, to explain what’s been scientifically proven:

 A high protein, low sugar diet promotes weight loss.

 If you’re only eating lean protein, and fiber rich vegetables you’re going to feel full — pretty much all the time.
 Sugar and carbs actually trigger a process in our brain to make us crave more food.
 Once removed, the hunger cravings associated with most diets are significantly reduced.